Z323323/Roots-of-unity/README.md

 </p>

-## Gauss' heptadecagon and gaussian periods
+## Obtaining the almighty power on multiplicative groups analysing Gauss' heptadecagon and gaussian periods

 <p>
   Refer to [https://crypto.stanford.edu/pbc/notes/numbertheory/17gon.html], [https://crypto.stanford.edu/pbc/notes/numbertheory/gaussperiod.html], and [https://s3.us-east-1.amazonaws.com/sjcdigitalarchives/original/4076cf9a600178cf678478821f331c65.pdf].
   The two linked resources about the heptadecagon are the exact opposite approach to solve the same problem, that is, one is formal and the other one is raw.
 I felt free to steal a couple of images from the second link because they were really well made and important (hope this won't be a problem).

   When he was a teenager Gauss found a clever way to compute primitive roots of unity while trying to draw an heptadecagon using a straight-edge and a compass.
-What we are really interested in is not to draw the heptadecagon but to generalize the tactic Gauss used to find the primitive roots of unity, and extract some valuable results.
+What we are really interested in is not to draw the heptadecagon but to generalize the tactic Gauss used to find the primitive roots of unity, and extract some valuable results which include the main result we are interested in.

   $x^{17} - 1 = 0$<br>
   $->$<br>